KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 # Header Conventions

-## Header Hierarchy
+## Header Structure

-Canonical documents use standard markdown header hierarchy:
+Canonical documents follow standard markdown header structure:

 - `#` for top-level sections
 - `##` for subsections within sections
 - `###` for sub-subsections within subsections
 - `####` reserved for rare further nesting

-The document title typically uses `#`.
-Section depth beyond `###` should be avoided where structural reorganization can flatten the hierarchy.
+The document title typically takes `#`.
+Section depth beyond `###` should be avoided where structural reorganization can flatten the structure.

-## Title Case for Headers
+## Header Case Conventions

-Headers use Title Case formatting, with both halves of hyphenated terms capitalized.
+Headers generally follow Title Case formatting.
+However, technical compounds may preserve canonical term-casing where capitalization would distort the status of the term.

 Correct:

-- Cascade-Collapse Conflation
+- Cascade-collapse Conflation
 - Bifurcal contra Bifurcated
 - Note on Goddess-Tradition Cross-Stratum Articulation

 Incorrect:

-- Cascade-collapse Conflation
+- Cascade-Collapse Conflation
 - bifurcal contra Bifurcated
 - Note on goddess-tradition Cross-Stratum articulation

-Sub-subsection headers may use the same Title Case convention or a more variable case depending on context, but Title Case is the default.
+The guiding principle is consistency within the work or series, with canonical term-casing taking precedence over generic title-case convention.

 ---